coeus-solutions/subtle-ai/README.md

-# Video Analyzer
+# SubtleAI

 A modern web application for generating AI-powered subtitles for your videos.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features

 - 🎥 Easy video upload and management
-- 🤖 AI-powered subtitle generation
+- 🤖 AI-powered subtitle generation in multiple languages
-- 📝 Download subtitles in SRT format
+- 📝 Download subtitles in SRT/VTT formats
-- 🌐 Modern, responsive UI
+- 🌐 Modern, responsive UI with real-time preview
 - 🔒 Secure user authentication
+- 📊 Usage analytics and billing management

 ## Getting Started